Women@Work, the project to enhance and strengthen women’s talents 15 Febbraio 2023

 – towards innovation of the accompaniment and orientation method of Piano C.

-Thanks to the training and guidance tools developed, our beneficiaries will be able to
+Thanks to the training and guidance tools developed, our beneficiaries was able to

 – experience improved employability